mingzilla/py-flat-orm/README.md

 ### Test in PyCharm
 * mark `tests` as Test Root, allows right-clicking directories inside to run tests
+* run tests from root, and save test config as a file

 ### Typing
 * add dependency `mypy`